Tunisian parliament to defy president with full session | Politics

 Tunisian parliament to defy president with full session

+More than half the members of parliament were expected to attend the session and hold a vote against the "exceptional measures" President Kais Saied has used since July to brush aside the 2014 democratic constitution and govern himself.
+The session represents parliament's most direct challenge to Saied, who has dismissed it as being "of the past", and who late on Monday issued a stern warning that forces would confront "those who pushed Tunisians to fight".

+The online communications platforms Zoom and Teams were not connecting in Tunisia on Wednesday as parliament members tried to hold an online session in defiance of the president, rejecting his seizure of powers and move to one-man rule.

-Tunisian parliament members said they would defy President Kais Saied and go ahead on Wednesday with their first full session since last summer when he suspended the chamber and moved to one-man rule.
-More than half the members of parliament are expected to attend the online session and to hold a vote against the "exceptional measures" Saied has used since July to brush aside the 2014 democratic constitution and govern himself.
+Reuters journalists and numerous other people in Tunis said the connection to both applications had stopped working at around 1:30 p.m.
+(1230 GMT), though it was not clear if the problem was connected to the political situation.
+More than half the members of parliament were expected to attend the session and hold a vote against the "exceptional measures" President Kais Saied has used since July to brush aside the 2014 democratic constitution and govern himself.

 The session represents parliament's most direct challenge to Saied, who has dismissed it as being "of the past", and who late on Monday issued a stern warning that forces would confront "those who pushed Tunisians to fight".
 However, while the session may underscore increasing opposition to Saied and will challenge the legitimacy of his moves, it is not likely to alter his grip on power.